 Public transportation is available to ferry departure points in Battery Park in New York City and Liberty State Park in New Jersey.

 In New York, the M5, M15, and M20 bus lines stop at the South Ferry.
-There are also three subway stations near Battery Park: Bowling Green (lines 4 and 5), Whitehall Street (line R), and South Ferry Station (line 1).
+There are also three subway stations near Battery Park: Bowling Green (lines 4 and 5), Whitehall Street (lines N, R, and W), and South Ferry Station (line 1).

 In New Jersey, the Hudson-Bergen Light Rail runs and stops at Liberty State Park.